stilvoid/babel/README.md

                =
                =See? :)

+Values may even be split apart and interspersed with other values.
+An example will make this clear.

+Example:

+    long_text=This long piece of text
+    something=has been broken up but
+    long_text=is still long

+Will result the identifier `long_text` being mapped to:

+    This long piece of text
+    is still long

+and the identifier `something` will contain `has been broken up but`.

 ### Comments

 Babel files may contain blank lines and comment lines which will be ignored by the parser.